Sofia Nădejde

 Her first published fiction, the novella Două mame, appeared in Contemporanul in 1884 and 1886.
 Her first book was the 1893 short story collection Nuvele.
 Her work includes sketches and stories: Din chinurile vieții.
 Fiecare la rândul său (1895); tales: Din lume pentru lume – Povestiri din popor (1909); novels: Patimi (1903), Robia banului (1906), Părinți și copii (1907); and plays: O iubire la țară (1895), Fără noroc (1898), Ghica Vodă, domnul Moldovei (1899), Vae victis!
 Vai de învinși (1903).
-She translated Jules Verne, Henryk Sienkiewicz, Edmondo De Amicis, Prosper Mérimée, Matilde Serao, Karl May, Camille Flammarion, Leonid Andreyev, Maxim Gorky, André Theuriet, Ivan Turgenev, Charles Dickens and Andrei Nekrasov.

 In her fiction, Nădejde imported the ideas and concerns of her journalistic work, cultivating the notion of "art with tendency" theorized by Constantin Dobrogeanu-Gherea.
 The main theme of her writing was the oppression of women, and her novels are imbued with a feminist sensibility.
 In the years before World War I, she also wrote non-fiction articles concerned with women's ability to function in a modern society and economy.
 In 1918, she helped found an organization for the civil and political emancipation of women, and in the 1930s, amidst the rise of totalitarianism in Europe, she spoke out in favor of democracy and civil rights.
 After her husband's death in 1928, she moved in with her daughter Amelia, living on a small pension from the Romanian Writers' Society.
 She died in her daughter's Bucharest home in 1946.

 In 2018, at the initiative of poet Elena Vlădăreanu, the "Sofia Nădejde" Awards for Literature Written by Women were established.
 The awards are presented annually at a Gala and the categories of prizes awarded are Poetry, Prose, Debut Poetry, Debut Prose as well as special prizes for Innovation and Outstanding Contributions to Literature.